Skip to content

 • The SI unit of impulse is N·s (equivalent to kg·m/s).

-• Longer contact time reduces impact force (airbags, padding).
+• Longer contact time reduces impact force (airbags, padding, crumple zones).

 • Average collision force = impulse / collision duration.